Emmanuel is located at the corner of Cumberland Street and James Street in Bristol Virginia. (View in Google Maps.)

 Our services offer a unique worship experience that meets you where you are in your life.
-Our Saturday 5:00 p.m. service is an opportunity to worship at vigil for our Sunday celebrations.
 Our 8:00 a.m. service is a traditional (Rite I) service that is a quiet and reflective experience that embraces the mystery of God.
 The 10:30 a.m., is a more family oriented service (Rite II) that engages traditional forms of music in a slightly less formal atmosphere.
-All three services celebrate The Holy Eucharist and use The Book of Common Prayer.
+Both services celebrate The Holy Eucharist and use The Book of Common Prayer.
 Bulletins are provided at each service which give the order of service and can be used in place of or along with the prayer book.

 The short answer is where ever you feel comfortable.
 If you attend the 8:00 a.m. or 10:30 a.m. service, a person at the door will hand you a bulletin to guide you through our worship service and they can also help you find a place to sit.
 Otherwise, you are welcome to sit where you please.